Mel Smilow: Personal life

 In 1953, Smilow married Edith Kern, whom he had met at a furniture trade show where they were both exhibiting.
 Edith's family had owned the Heinrich Kern furniture factory in Heilbronn, Germany.
 After immigrating to the United States and settling in New York City, her family opened Kern Interiors, a modern furnishings and interior decorating firm.
-The Smilows had two daughters, Pamela, born in 1956, and Judy, born in 1958, both of whom have become artists and designers in their own right.
+The Smilows had two daughters, Pamela, born in 1956, and Judy, born in 1958, both of whom became artists and designers in their own right.